Our 30th Annual &

-The recent 29th!!!
+The 29th!!!
 National Organics Recycling Conference in Guelph, ON proved its value through the outstanding array of presentations, exhibits, tours and opportunities for networking held throughout the multi-day event.

 Special thanks to our important sponsors, presenters, exhibitors and tour hosts who provided the means to learn and be inspired to dig deeper and do more to ensure all Canadians understand and have the means to recycle their organics and capture their important potential to use resources wisely, tackle climate change, improve the health of our soils and build stronger local communities.

 Interested in being on our email list for additional alerts.
 Let us know.

 Here’s just a few of the many great information documents to help move your organics recycling and compost programs ahead.
 Need something else?
 Touch base with us.
 Our Council has been helping to build the organics recycling infrastructure across Canada for nearly 30 years (and unfortunately, it is still not done) … our archives are rich in information and inspiration.